geoalgo/geoalgo.github.io/_posts/2020-09-14-ICML-code-released.md

 </script>

-We release the [code](https://github.com/geoalgo/A-Quantile-based-Approach-for-Hyperparameter-Transfer-Learning/) to reproduce results from our paper ["A Quantile-based Approach for Hyperparameter Transfer Learning"](https://icml.cc/virtual/2020/poster/6483) published at ICML 2020.
+We released the [code](https://github.com/geoalgo/A-Quantile-based-Approach-for-Hyperparameter-Transfer-Learning/) to reproduce results from our paper ["A Quantile-based Approach for Hyperparameter Transfer Learning"](https://icml.cc/virtual/2020/poster/6483) published at ICML 2020.